Electra Rome Dochtsi

 Electra Rome Dochtsi (Athens, 1998) is a Greek politician, management consultant, co-president of Volt Greece, musician, and LGBTQ+ rights activist.

 She is the first trans woman leader of a legally recognized political party in Greece.
+She was a candidate for the Co-Presidency of Volt Europa.

 Early life

 She was born in 1998 in Athens, and raised in Katerini.
 She originally entered the Audio Visual Arts school of the Ionian University, she then transferred to the University of Piraeus, where she studied Computer Science for four years and at the University of Oulu (under Erasmus), while she is currently studying International Business and Politics at the Copenhagen Business School.

 Political career

 She is a member of Volt Greece and of Volt Europa from 2021.
-She was elected its’ General Secretary in July 2022 until the party's first congress in 2023 and again from its General Assembly in November 2024, till its’ second Congress in March–April 2025.
+She was elected its General Secretary in July 2022 until the party's first congress in 2023 and again from its General Assembly in November 2024, till its second Congress in March–April 2025.
 She ran as part of Haris Doukas’ municipal list in the 2023 Athens municipal election.
 On 10 April 2025, she was elected Co-President of Volt Greece which makes her the first trans woman to become the leader of a Greek political party.